raserrano/luckyluke/README.md

     * `min_wait` and `max_wait` (in minutes) so that you can fine-tune voting delay.
     * `enable_comments` option to vote for post replies (default false).
     * `max_rep` option, useful for limiting votes to newer authors (default 99.9).
-    * `vote_signals` account list.
-      * Optionally allows multiple bot instances to cooperate by avoiding vote swarms.
-      * If enabled, this feature allows cooperation without sharing keys.
-    * `min_rep` can now accept either a static reputation or a dynamic property.
+    * `min_rep` can accept either a static reputation or a dynamic property.
       * Existing static reputation still supported, e.g.: `25.0`
       * Dynamic reputation, e.g.: `dynamic:100`.
 This will occasionally query the top 100 trending posts and use the minimum author reputation.
-      * Checking `vote_weight: 0.00 %` and skipping without broadcast.
-        * This is useful for special configurations that *only* vote for favorites.
     * `min_voting_power` to create a floor with will allow the voter to recharge over time without having to stop the script.
+    * `vote_signals` account list.
+      * Optionally allows multiple bot instances to cooperate by avoiding vote swarms.
+      * If enabled, this feature allows cooperation without sharing keys.
     * `only_tags` (optional) which only votes on posts that include these tags.
+    * `only_above_average_transfers` allows voters to only vote if the transfer is above average for that bot.
+    * `history_limit` used when `only_above_average_transfers` is true or `vote_weight` is `dynamic` to set how far back to calculate.
+    * `max_transfer` allows you to specify the maximum amount in the `transfer` to vote on, which is useful when running multiple instances with voting tiers.
+    * `max_age` allows you to only upvote newer content, for example, avoiding posts that are about to become locked.
     * Optionally configure `voters` as a separate filename.
 E.g:
       * `voters: voters.txt`
         * The format for the file is just: `account wif` (no leading dash, separated by space)